-While medical alert systems help improve response time & save precious minutes in a life-threatening emergency, we can't stress the benefits of a preventative measures enough.
+While medical alert systems help improve response time and save precious minutes in a life-threatening emergency, we can't stress the benefits of a preventative measures enough.
 You simply can't put a price on being prepared when dealing with the care of a loved one.

-__ Use Bathroom Mats: Place non-slip mats over slippery bathroom surfaces, including showers & bathroom floor tiles.
+- Use bathroom mats: Place non-slip mats over slippery bathroom surfaces, including showers & bathroom floor tiles.
 Be sure to place added emphasis on "fall proofing" the shower & bathroom floor, as most senior falls take place in the bathroom.

-__ Install Grab Bars: Utilizing grab bars and other supportive structures, both in the shower & next to toilets, as well as throughout the home, are a great way to help prevent falls in high risk, frequently used areas of the home.
+- Fall-proof your home: For many seniors, sitting down or standing up can be a challenge.
+Because of the high number of bathroom accidents among seniors, installing raised toilet seats can make using the bathroom safer and easier.
+Incorporating grab bars and other supportive structures, both in the shower & next to toilets, as well as throughout the home, are a great way to help prevent falls in high risk, frequently used areas of the home.

-__ Update Corrective Vision: Are the senior's glasses prescriptions up to date?
+- Update corrective vision: Are the senior's glasses prescriptions up to date?
 If not, visit an optometrist to make sure corrective vision needs are being met.
 This is a commonly overlooked preventative measure that can help massively.

-__ Improve In-home Lighting: Falls can certainly be the result of a miscalculated step due to poor eyesight.
+- Improve in-home lighting: Falls can certainly be the result of a miscalculated step due to poor eyesight.
 However, improving lighting can improve visual acuity, too.
 Ensure that rooms and passages are well lit to help seniors move freely without danger of tripping from unseen objects.
 Installing night-lights & motion sensors are popular energy efficient ways to add light to low-light areas of the home.

-__ Consider Sleeping Downstairs: Switching to a first floor room can be a bitter pill to swallow for a proud senior who has always slept in an upstairs bedroom, but it does help reduce the risks of falling down stairs & stair falls are, for obvious reasons, among the most serious.
+- Consider sleeping downstairs: Switching to a first floor room can be a bitter pill to swallow for a proud senior who has always slept in an upstairs bedroom, but it does help reduce the risks of falling down stairs.
+Stair falls are, for obvious reasons, among the most serious.